Codex: From scrolls to codices

-Among the experiments of earlier centuries, scrolls were sometimes unrolled horizontally, as a succession of columns.
-The Dead Sea Scrolls are a famous example of this format, and it is the standard format for Jewish Torah scrolls made to this day for ritual use.
-This made it possible to fold the scroll as an accordion.
-The next evolutionary step was to cut the folios and sew and glue them at their centers, making it easier to use the papyrus or vellum recto-verso as with a modern book.
+In earlier centuries, scribes experimented with laying out scrolls as a succession of columns read horizontally across the unrolled length.
+The Dead Sea Scrolls are a famous example of this format, and it remains the standard for Jewish Torah scrolls produced for ritual use today.
+The columnar layout effectively organized a continuous scroll into discrete page-like units, prefiguring the structure of the codex.
+The decisive step came when sheets of papyrus or vellum were folded, gathered into quires, and sewn through the fold, allowing both sides of each leaf to be used recto and verso as in a modern book.

-Traditional bookbinders would call one of these assembled, trimmed, and bound folios (that is, the "pages" of the book as a whole, comprising the front matter and contents) a codex in contradistinction to the cover or case, producing the format of book now colloquially known as a hardcover.
-In the hardcover bookbinding process, the procedure of binding the codex is very different from that of producing and attaching the case.
+Traditional bookbinders call one of these assembled, trimmed, and bound text blocks (the "pages" of the book as a whole, comprising the front matter and contents) a codex, in contradistinction to the cover, or case, producing the format of book now colloquially known as a hardcover.
+In the hardcover bookbinding process, the procedure for binding the codex is distinct from that of producing and attaching the case.